-Long Term Care Rate
+Long Term Care Insurance Rate Increases

 Long term care insurance premium increases have recently been in the news.
 It is important to understand that rate increases are not a sign of a “bad” policy or carrier, and the lack of rate increases is not a sign of a “good” policy or carrier.